top of page

 Keep formatting clean

-Don’t just rely on images.
-Use whitespace, bold phrases, bullet points, and short paragraphs.
-Visual clarity matters just as much as visual media.
+It’s not just about images.
+Use whitespace, bold key phrases, bullet points, and short paragraphs to make the post easy to scan.
+Visual clarity is just as important as visual media.

-Remember: a great visual doesn’t just decorate — it communicates.
+Remember: a great visual doesn’t just decorate your content — it communicates.

 Ahrefs highlights that top-tier pillar pages include engaging visuals, custom designs, and internal navigation tools.
 Their own "Beginner's Guide to SEO" features visual chapter breakdowns and animations that improve readability and time-on-page.
 Source: Ahrefs